 appear to show the marks matching the crucifixion wound placement on the Shroud of Turin.

-Selected portions of biography (from The Fifth Gospel)
+View selected portions of biography (from The Fifth Gospel).

 Professor Hassnain graduated from Punjab University at age twenty.
 He went to Muslim